UPDATED FOR 2023

-Although many colleges and universities have adopted test-optional policies, at least temporarily, due to Covid-19, submitting SAT or ACT test scores may still be a great way for students to increase their chances of admission.
+Although many colleges and universities still have adopted test-optional policies due to Covid-19, submitting SAT or ACT test scores is still be a good way for students to increase their chances of admission.
 Therefore, students and their families need to consider two questions:

 Should I submit test scores as part of my college applications?